 Los Cabos, Mexico’s world class vacation destination, lies along the 20-mile shoreline between Cabo San Lucas and San Jose del Cabo on the south side of the Baja California peninsula and it’s a golfing Mecca for many Americans who travel down from the west coast of the USA.

-Jack Nicklaus designed the original Ocean course at Los Cabos in the mid-1990s and it’s rightly regarded as one of the very best on the entire American continent.
+Jack Nicklaus designed the original Ocean course (now re-branded the Cove Club) at Los Cabos in the mid-1990s and it’s rightly regarded as one of the very best on the entire American continent.
 The Weiskopf-designed course followed in 2001 and, although it has not quite received the plaudits of Jack’s layout, it is nevertheless a first class track, fully deserving of its high national ranking.

 Designed with ocean views from every hole, the course has generously proportioned fairways that feature bunkers which are a little less penal than those next door on the Ocean course.
-Weiskopf also specified a number of short par fours that might tempt some big hitters to pull out the driver and go for the green in one.
+Weiskopf and his associate Phil Smith also specified a number of short par fours that might tempt some big hitters to pull out the driver and go for the green in one.

 The tough aspect in being a 36-hole resort is when the "second course" sits in the shadow of the primary one.
 That's the case with the Tom Weiskopf design at Cabo del Sol's Desert Course.
 Opened in 2001 -- a full seven years after the more acclaimed Ocean Course opened -- the wherewithal of the new addition to compete in its own way was akin to being the singer who follows Frank Sinatra at a concert.